H&M has breached several basic principles of GDPR, for which they are responsible as data handlers:

 - recording phone conversations made from the official phone,

-- the misuse of BYOD (Bring Your Own Device) policy,
+- the misuse of the BYOD (Bring Your Own Device) policy,

 - video surveillance in the workplace, without legitimate legal basis, or without prescribed documentation which has to accompany this kind of surveillance,